hmdsamarasekara/hmdsamarasekara.github.io/_posts/2026-03-19-decoding-vdl2.md

     </div>
   </div>

-  <p>In busy regions, a VDL2 channel may also sound and look more active due to the higher volume of data traffic being carried.
-To the ear, when demodulated in narrow FM mode, it has a <strong>harsh, broadband digital sound</strong> rather than the characteristic chirpy tone many listeners associate with regular ACARS.
+  <p>To the ear, when demodulated in narrow FM mode, it has a <strong>harsh, broadband digital sound</strong> rather than the characteristic chirpy tone many listeners associate with regular ACARS.
 Once you've seen both side by side on a waterfall, VDL2 becomes fairly easy to spot by its wider footprint, denser visual texture, and distinctly modern digital character.</p>
 </div>

 <div class="section-card">